 Where we hold your personal information based on your express consent then you have the right to withdraw your consent at any time.

 Details of our data protection registration with the Information Commissioner’s Office can be found here.

 We may share your personal information with a third party if required to do so by applicable laws, court orders or regulations.
 Our lawful basis for processing your information for this purpose is because such processing is necessary for us to comply with legal obligations we are subject to.
-We may also share your personal information with third parties in order to help us to i) perform a contract you have with us, ii) support us in dealing with a request or enquiry we receive from you, iii) assist us in any job application we may receive from you.
+We may also share your personal information with third parties in order to help us to: perform a contract you have with us; support us in dealing with a request or enquiry we receive from you; and assist us in processing a job application we receive from you.
 When we do so, these third parties are required to act in accordance with our instructions and they must meet the requirements of applicable data protection legislation when processing your personal information.
 Our lawful basis for processing your personal information for such purposes is because it is in our legitimate business interests to do so.

-In the event your personal information is required to be transferred to third party data processors located in countries outside of the European Economic Area (EEA) then we will only transfer your personal information to those third parties where we can be sure that we protect your privacy and your rights, for example, where the third party is located in a country which the EU has deemed has adequate data protection laws in place or where that third party is certified under the EU-US Privacy Shield (see https://www.privacyshield.gov) or where we have a contract in place which includes the European Commission’s standard data protection clauses.
+In the event your personal information is required to be transferred to third party data processors located in countries outside of the UK then we will only transfer your personal information to those third parties where we are sure that we can protect your privacy and your rights.
+Under data protection law, we can only transfer your personal data to a country or international organisation outside the UK where: